MrJSwotinsky/Python_2025_2026/Unit_02_Python_Basics_Deep_Dive/Assignments/Assignment_03_Calculator_Task_Ideate_Stage_Escape_Characters_and_Arguments_Review_and_ASCII_Art_Lab.md

 1. Use the Python IDLE to complete the lab below.
 Save your file as `LastNameFirstInitial_ASCII_Art_Lab.py`

-Write a program that leverages escape characters, as well as the `sep` and `end` arguments to display the following:
+Write a program that leverages escape characters, as well as the `sep` and `end` parameters to display the following:

 * Display the image below using **3 lines** of code:
 ```